damianhakert/damianhakert.github.io/source/_posts/2015-05-22-gitlab-7-11-released.markdown

 The worst thing about license keys is that they can be very inflexible.
 Most GitLab installations quickly grow in popularity within the organization.
 Having to purchase a new license key every time this happens is very inefficient.
-The majority of our customers did not have a complient subscription because already outgrew it.
+The majority of our customers did not have a compliant subscription because already outgrew it.

 Therefore we support a true-up model that allows you to grow now and pay later.
 When you get a new license you should get it for your current number of active users.